Clinical trials 2.0: 5 ways Johnson & Johnson is helping revamp—and revolutionize—how they’re conducted

 Controlled clinical trials have long been the gold standard for assessing the safety and effectiveness of treatments.
 Today, though, we have access to hundreds of millions of real-world data (RWD) points about how people are using them, including electronic health records, health insurance claims and even mobile phones.
 And, in many cases, these data points can be more useful to researchers than trial data.
 There are also situations in which reusing clinical trial data can reduce the need to conduct further trials.

-“They allow us to take a closer look at populations that may not have been well represented in the original clinical trial and then study the impact of a particular treatment over a longer period of time,” explains, Sc.D., Vice President and Global Head, Epidemiology, Janssen.
+“They allow us to take a closer look at populations that may not have been well represented in the original clinical trial and then study the impact of a particular treatment over a longer period of time,” explains Jesse Berlin, Sc.D., Vice President and Global Head, Epidemiology, Janssen.

 Cases in point: Existing data from four clinical trials on a Janssen treatment revealed that it can help prevent symptomatic blood clots and even mortality following knee or hip replacement surgery.
 And 29 studies worth of data on Listerine® showed that it was effective in reducing gingivitis and promoting overall oral health, leading to the approval of a new health claim to be used on Canadian product labels.